davecthomas/pybitbucket/README.md

 ## Pull Requests
 1. If there is a default project key set, a list of pull requests will be retrieved for all repos for this project.
 2. If there is a default deploy project repo set, a list of pull requests will be retrieved for deployments.
+3. If require_jira_issue_id_in_commit_message is set to True, only commits with Jira issue IDs in the commit message are kept

 ## Tracking deployments
 If there is a default_deploy_repo value set in the [atlassian] section of the secretproperties file, it will look for